BYD Auto: 2021–present: Rapid sales increase

 Since 2021, BYD's sales have grown significantly, driven in part by the rapid increase in new energy vehicle sales as a share of total passenger vehicle sales in China during 2021 and 2022.
 While the new energy vehicle market share were stagnant between 4–5% since 2018, in 2021 and 2022, new energy vehicles accounted for 15.4 and 27.5% all passenger vehicle sales respectively.
 Within BYD's total vehicle sales, new energy vehicles also accounted for an increasing percentage from 52.4% in 2018 into reaching 99.2% in the first half of 2022, shortly before the company ended production of pure internal combustion engine vehicles.

 In the first half of 2022, BYD becomes the top plug-in electric vehicle seller in the world after surpassing Tesla by selling 641,000 vehicles.
 In September 2022, BYD became the first carmaker in China to build one million new energy vehicles in a single year.

 In late 2022 and early 2023, BYD plug-in hybrid vehicles surpassed the sales of its battery electric vehicles, which was partly attributed to the positive reception of BYD's DM-i system that replaced the older DM system in January 2021.

 The company surpassed Tesla as the world's top battery electric vehicle manufacturer in the fourth quarter of 2023 by selling 526,409 battery electric cars, while Tesla delivered 484,507 vehicles.
 Meanwhile, throughout 2023, BYD remained the world's largest plug-in hybrid electric vehicle manufacturer and the second-largest battery electric vehicle manufacturer (after Tesla), with global market shares of 21.4% and 15%, respectively.
 In that period, 52.5% of BYD's sales volume were contributed by battery electric vehicles (including commercial vehicles).

-BYD became the top-selling car brand in China ahead of Volkswagen since 2023, marking the first time another company has sold more cars than Volkswagen in the country.
+BYD became the top-selling car brand in China ahead of Volkswagen in 2023, marking the first time another company has sold more cars than Volkswagen in the country.
 In early 2024, BYD sales in China were briefly surpassed by Volkswagen, ending its 11-month streak as the top-selling brand in China.
-It was attributed by the 2024 Chinese New Year holiday and reduced demand.
+This was attributed to the 2024 Chinese New Year holiday and reduced demand.
 BYD regained the top position by the second quarter of 2024.
 In that quarter, BYD global sales has surpassed Honda and Nissan, making it the seventh-largest automaker in the world.

 BYD ended 2024 achieving 4,272,145 sales, a 41.3% increase compared to 2023.
 In the Chinese domestic market, with 3,718,281 retail sales, BYD is the market leader with a 16.2% share (all vehicles) and 34.1% share in the new energy vehicle category.
 Plug-in hybrid vehicles contributed about 60% of its wholesale sales in that year.

-JPMorgan expects BYD to sell 5.5 million vehicles in 2025, and 6.5 million vehicles in 2026.
+JPMorgan expects BYD to sell 6.5 million vehicles in 2026.